cpressey/Nested-Modal-Transducers/README.md

 and respond to synthesized inputs, I'm also not aware of any UML features that are provided for that particular purpose.

-In our system of transducer assemblages, synthesizing inputs is straightforward, as the outer transducer can provide whatever input it likes to the inner transducers that it manages.
+In our system of nested transducers, synthesizing inputs is straightforward, as the outer transducer can provide whatever input it likes to the inner transducers that it manages.